 Defending Against LLM Attacks: Strategies and Best Practices

-As large language models (LLMs) become increasingly integrated into various applications, it's critical to establish strong defense mechanisms to safeguard against potential attacks.
+As large language models (LLMs) become increasingly integrated into various applications, it's critical to establish strong defence mechanisms to safeguard against potential attacks.
 The following strategies provide a comprehensive approach to securing LLM interactions, focusing on treating APIs as publicly accessible, limiting sensitive data exposure, and implementing robust prompt-based controls.

 Treating APIs as Publicly Accessible